-In the first of an educational series of articles designed to help food safety professionals get the upper hand on cross-contamination in their facility, we take a look at Listeria and the problems it causes in the food processing enviroment.
+In the first of an educational series of articles designed to help food safety professionals get the upper hand on cross-contamination in their facility, we take a look at Listeria and the problems it causes in the food processing environment.
 To request the entire article, follow the link below.

 Fighting Listeria in a Food Processing Facility